infratographer/permissions-api/docs/iapl.md

 BNKeys = []
 for bn in actionBindings:
   if bn.typeName in UN:
-    for typeName in UN[bn.typeName].targetTypeNames:
+    for type in UN[bn.typeName].targetTypes:
       BN += [
         ActionBinding(
-          typeName: typeName,
+          typeName: type.Name,
           actionName: bn.actionName,
           conditions: bn.conditions,
         ),